 Correlations of top energy ETFs with crude oil

-In comparison, the correlations of other energy ETFs with US crude oil over the last month are as follows:
+Let’s take a look at the correlations of the top energy ETFs with US crude oil over the last month:

 How do top energy ETFs correlate with natural gas?

-A high positive correlation with crude oil means that any movement in crude oil could impact these ETFs directly.
-If crude oil rises, these ETFs will likely rise as well.
-You should watch movements in crude oil (UCO) (BNO) (DBO) in order to understand how these ETFs could perform.
+A positive correlation with crude oil means that any move in crude oil can impact these ETFs directly.
+If crude oil goes up, these ETFs will also gain.
+So, it’s a good idea to watch crude oil’s (UCO) (BNO) movements in order to understand how these ETFs will perform.